MatrixEditor/dementor/docs/source/config/http.rst

         *Maps to* :attr:`http.HTTPServerConfig.http_extra_headers`. *May also be set in* ``[HTTP]``

-        A list of headers to include in all server responses (excluding ``OPTIONS``).
+        A list of headers to include in all server responses.
 Each entry must be a fully qualified HTTP header line without CRLF at the end.

-    .. py:attribute:: Server.TemplatesDir
+    .. py:attribute:: Server.TemplatesPath
         :type: List[str]

         *Maps to* :attr:`http.HTTPServerConfig.http_templates`. *May also be set in* ``[HTTP]``